 Nicole Smith

-How to do it: Sit on floor with knees bent feet hip-width apart.
+The Best Running Shoes: Sit on floor with knees bent feet hip-width apart.
 Place Pilates ring between knees and hold back of legs with hands.
 Press into the ring with inner thighs to activate the adductors.
 Tuck pelvis slightly under you, core engaged, and slowly roll back, one segment of the spine at a time, stopping when the shoulder blades touch the ground.
 Keep chin tucked.
 Slowly roll back up.
 Repeat.
 Do 10 reps.

 6. Pelvic Lift